24 Hours of Le Mans. Ford – Corvette duel

 - Posted by lauraj

-- Comments Off on Leading up to the 2016 24 Hours of Le Mans – Ford-Corvette, an all-American duel
+- Comments Off on 24 Hours of Le Mans.
+Ford – Corvette duel

 While Ford’s return to the 24 Hours of Le Mans in 2016 brings with it after half a century a new episode in its stunning duel with Ferrari, for the American manufacturer this 84th edition will also be a matter of national prestige facing Corvette.

 But for a better understanding, let’s go back in time to the mid-1960s.
 After Enzo Ferrari rebuffed his buyout offer in 1963, a stung Henry Ford, II set out to beat the Italian manufacturer on its favourite playing field at the 24 Hours of Le Mans where Ferrari had dominated since 1960.

 But this sporting challenge was part of a much broader business strategy: a comprehensive rejuvenation of Ford’s image and range.
 Two cars quickly became the posterchildren of that ambition: the GT40 and its various configurations at the 24 Hours of Le Mans on the circuit side, and the Mustang cabriolet coupe on the road side.

 So, as of 1964, the GT40 took on Ferrari at the 24 Hours, and the Mustang’s goal was to revamp Ford’s image on American roadways…particularly as an answer to a competitor firmly established on the national market since 1953: the Chevrolet Corvette.